Episode 9: Clinical Conversations: Countering Food Industry Influence

 Episode Cover

-In this episode, Obesity medicine specialist and OMA clinical education director Dr. Nicholas Pennings interviews Dr. Justin Tondt, highlighted speaker from the Overcoming Obesity...
+Episode Description In this episode, Obesity medicine specialist and OMA clinical education director, Nicholas Pennings, DO, FOMA, Dipl.
+ABOM interviews Tonia Vinton, MD, Dipl....

 Listen